Exhibition Poster – Fashion and Textile Museum

 (Left) Outfits from the Boutique Mr Fish, (Right) Outfits from the Boutique Quorum

 ‘Mr Fish’ opened his Mayfair Boutique in 1966, he loved to introduce adventurous styles, flamboyant colours and more feminine fabrics.
 He became known for his ‘kipper tie’.
 It was a highly exclusive boutique – selling to members of aristocracy and celebrities.
 The interior of the shop was lavish and masculine – stocked with velvet jackets, ruffled shirts and flamboyant silk prints.
-His androgenous outfits became famous when both Mick Jagger and David Bowie publicly wore his ‘man dress’
+His androgynous outfits became famous when both Mick Jagger and David Bowie publicly wore his ‘man dress’.